Ms Rachel Hewitt (Treasurer), Chief Financial Officer at ClientEarth

 Mr Peter Andrews, Director of Consumer Rights, Innovation & Impact at Consumers International

 Peter is Director of Consumer Rights, Innovation & Impact at Consumers International.
-As well as a Trustee of FLEX, he co-chairs the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.
 Prior to joining Consumers International, he was the Head of Sustainability Policy at the British Retail Consortium (BRC), the trade association for retailers, and is responsible for the development and delivery of the retail industry's sustainable and ethical trade policies, including the Better Retail Better World campaign.
-He has also worked on environmental issues for the representative body of the food industry, FDF.
+He has also worked on environmental issues for the representative body of the food industry, FDF, and co-chaired the Home Office Modern Slavery Strategy and Implementation Group on Transparency in Supply Chains.